19hours/sg-statutes/Acts/Income Tax Act.md

 43C\.—(1) Despite section 43, the Minister may make regulations —

-(a) to provide for tax at the rate of 10% to be levied and paid for each year of assessment upon such income as the Minister may specify that is derived by an approved insurer from offshore life business within the meaning of section 26, or the business (other than the business of life assurance) of insuring and reinsuring offshore risks;
+(a) to provide for tax at the rate of 10% to be levied and paid for each year of assessment upon such income as the Minister may specify that is derived by an approved insurer, whose approval is granted before 1 June 2017, from offshore life business within the meaning of section 26, or the business (other than the business of life assurance) of insuring and reinsuring offshore risks;

+[Act 39 of 2017 wef 01/06/2017]

+(aa) to provide for tax at the rate of 10% to be levied and paid for each year of assessment upon such income as the Minister may specify that is derived by an approved insurer, whose approval is granted on or after 1 June 2017, from the reinsurance of liabilities under policies relating to life business as defined in section 2(1)(a) of the Insurance Act (Cap.
+142), or such description of general business within the meaning of section 2(1)(b) of that Act, as may be prescribed;

+[Act 39 of 2017 wef 01/06/2017]

 (b) to provide for exemption from tax of such income as the Minister may specify that is derived from insurance and reinsurance business by the following: